dubaua/createObservable/README.md

 # createObservable

-This is a little helper provides kinda reactive value in javascript.
-You call createObservable with two optional parameters.
-First as callback after change, second as inital value.
+A little helper function provides reactive value and callbacks on change.
+Function accepts object with two optional parameters: `onChange` as callback after change and `inital` as inital value.

 ```js
 function onChange(value, prevValue) {